MAbdelhamid2001/-Finding-Donors-for-CharityML/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML
+Note: that's an initial version ,that iam trying to improve accuracy and update again
 ### Install

 This project requires **Python 3.x** and the following Python libraries installed: